bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/README.md

     - in row / column headers, and/or page header / footer
   - background color, even make your grid transparent (RGBA) if you wish!
   - ...
+- use any image resolution / aspect ratio

 If needed, you can also check the [node references](../../node%20reference/xy%20plot/) for the [core concepts](../../node%20reference/xy%20plot/00%20-%20core%20concepts.md) and detailed node information.